 There are excellent weight loss blood tests for weight management you can order.
-One of the first tests is a complete blood count (CBC), which checks your red blood cells, hemoglobin, and the overall health of your blood.
+One of the first tests is a complete blood count (CBC), which checks your blood's red blood cells, hemoglobin, and overall health.

 A total iron-binding capacity test will determine if you have low iron levels or an inflammatory process that can contribute to your overall health and weight management.

 A lipid panel will measure your total cholesterol, HDL and LDL cholesterol, and triglycerides, giving you a clearer picture of your heart health and what foods to focus on eliminating.

 It's also a good idea to have a TSH test done.
 This test will establish a baseline of how your thyroid is functioning and screen for diseases like hypothyroidism.

 A vitamin B12 level is also a great tool to identify the causes of anemia, malabsorption, and more.

 An estrogen level is helpful to know where you stand, as hormone levels and menopause directly influence your weight.